Cloufield/GWASTutorial/02_Linux_basics/README.md

     echo "Hello, world2"
     ```

-`#!` is called shebang, which tells the system which interpreter to use to excute the shell script.
+`#!` is called shebang, which tells the system which interpreter to use to execute the shell script.

 Then use `chmod` to give it permission to execute.